codyngpriest/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 3. When I was having that alphabet soup, I never thought that it would pay off This is a program that prints the ASCII alphabet, in lowercase, not followed by a new line.

+4. Hexadecimal printing
+This is a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)